cobbland/cobb.land/triple-dagger.md

 — The Chronicler, <i>N4704R</i>

 Join the Triumvirate.
-Send word to the first with what is to be replaced.
+Send word to the first with the first book and chapters marked, thrice bladed.

 - [cobb.land](https://cobb.land)